optimex-xyz/market-maker-sdk/README.md

 - **Query Parameters**:
   - `from_token_id` (string): The ID of the source token.
   - `to_token_id` (string): The ID of the destination token.
   - `amount` (string): The amount of the source token to be traded, represented as a string in base 10 to accommodate large numbers.
-  - `session_id` (string, optional): A unique identifier for the session.
+This should be treated as a BigInt in your implementation.

 #### Example Request

 ```
-GET /indicative-quote?from_token_id=ETH&to_token_id=BTC&amount=1000000000000000000&session_id=12345
+GET /indicative-quote?from_token_id=ETH&to_token_id=BTC&amount=1000000000000000000
 ```

 #### Expected Response